AzaharaSiroco/AzaharaSiroco/README.md

 --------

-### Contacto 💬
+### Contact 💬

-📧 Si quieres hablar conmigo,puedes hacerlo a través del e-mail: azahara1359@gmail.com
+📧 If you want to talk to me, you can send me an e-mail: azahara1359@gmail.com

-Me puedes encontrar en :
+You can find me at:

 <a href = 'https://www.linkedin.com/in/azahara-garcia/'> <img width = '32px' align= 'center' src="https://raw.githubusercontent.com/rahulbanerjee26/githubAboutMeGenerator/main/icons/linked-in-alt.svg"/></a>
 <a href = 'https://twitter.com/AzaharaSiroco'> <img width = '32px' align= 'center' src="https://raw.githubusercontent.com/rahulbanerjee26/githubAboutMeGenerator/main/icons/twitter.svg"/></a>